 input and recommendations from the Health and Human Services Agency Director, or the Director of Social Services, or their designee.

-GENERAL ASSISTANCE POLICIES

-CHAPTER 3

-LEVELS OF ASSISTANCE
+CHAPTER 3 - LEVELS OF ASSISTANCE

 Section 27.
-Standard Aid Value (January 2014)
+Standard Aid Value (Revised January 2014)

 Pursuant to Welfare and Institutions Code Section 17000.5(a), the General Assistance standard of aid shall be at 62% of the 1991 federal poverty line.
 It may be annually adjusted in accordance with any adjustment provided under TANF.
 Pursuant to Welfare and Institutions Code Section 17000.5 (a)-(e)(a)(3), the standard of aid may be reduced by 4.5% to reflect the relative cost of housing.
 In accordance with Welfare and Institutions Code Section 1700.5(a) and the Medi-Cal expansion through Affordable Care Act, single adults without children, ages 19 – 64, with income below 138% of the Federal Poverty Level will be eligible for Medi-Cal.
 Assistance payments will not be reduced by $40.00 actuarial value of In-kind medical each month for these individuals due to the availability of Medi-Cal coverage.
 Assistance payments shall continue to be reduced by $40.00 each month due to the availability of CMSP for individuals who are not eligible for the Medi-Cal expansion under the Affordable Care Act, as allowed per Welfare and Institutions Code sections 17000.5a and 17000.51a.
 (Rev.: 03/09)